fs0ciety404/SNAPP/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes and push the branch to your fork.
 4. Submit a pull request detailing your changes.
-## License
-SNAPP is released under the [MIT License].
-Feel free to modify and distribute the app according to the terms of the license.
 ## Contact
 If you have any questions, suggestions, or feedback, please don't hesitate to reach out to our team at digitals.nomads.project@gmail.com.